reowst/sdk/FAQ.md

 ## Can I change the bandwidth envelope over time?

 Not yet, but we're actively working on this feature.
-Expect it very soon.

 ## How do I get access to the Network Next portal